abelson-lab/smMIP-tools/README.md

-# smMIP-tools: a computational toolset for processing and analysis of single molecule molecular-inversion-probes derived data
+# smMIP-tools: a computational toolset for processing and analysis of single-molecule molecular inversion probes derived data

 Here we present an example of how to use smMIP-tools to process and analyze sequencing data obtained from targeted smMIP panels.
 The pipeline covers the following topics: